Kung Fu (1972 TV series): Critical response

-In their pages, Rotten Tomatoes calls the series "influential", and Metacritic in describing it says: "A man of peace, though trained to defend himself, Caine always made an attempt to address situations in a way that was morally acceptable to his beliefs, and to resolve them through [the] least violent means possible.
+Rotten Tomatoes calls the series "influential", and Metacritic in describing it says: "A man of peace, though trained to defend himself, Caine always made an attempt to address situations in a way that was morally acceptable to his beliefs, and to resolve them through [the] least violent means possible.
 His journey is not only one across the frontier of America but one through the light and dark areas of the soul as well."

 In a May 1973 Black Belt magazine interview with John Furia Jr., the author Jon Shirota speaks about the critical response in these terms: "Even the TV critics, customarily very reserved and cautious with their appraisals, acclaimed the show [the first segment] as one of the year's best. (...)
 One critic wrote that the success of Kung-Fu may be attributed to the very thing the producers were afraid of: the public's not knowing what the series was about.
 'Actually,' said the critic, 'it adds a certain amount of unpredictability and suspense to the plot.
 It is unlike most of the western heroes whose faces are like the book you've already read.'
 Another critic said that a story like Kung-Fu could never have been made into a movie 10 years ago because no one would have cared about a bunch of coolies.
 'It is only now,' he quipped, 'that we are giving true credit to history.'"